 I am an optimist, but I am also a realist.
 On the day on which I type this blog entry, it seems more likely than not that the administration of Donald Trump is going to be a disastrous train wreck the magnitude of which will defy any attempt at description.
 It is quite clear to all but the self-deluded that he has no real interest in working on behalf of the American people and is interested only in making a huge amount of money for himself, his family, and his friends.
 His Cabinet picks consist of billionaires uninterested in public service or ignorant clowns with no idea what they're doing.
 Beyond that, Trump is clearly under the influence, if not the complete control, of a foreign government hostile to the United States.
 What damage he will do between now and the day he leaves office is, of course, yet to be seen.
 When it is all over, however, I fully expect that we will no longer be debating whether James Buchanan or Warren Harding was the worst president in American history, as that question will have been answered in the most decisive manner.

 And when he's gone, Americans should give Donald Trump the same treatment the Venetians gave to Marino Faliero and do our best to bloat out his memory.
 It is an insult and an outrage that the office held by such men as Washington, Jefferson, and Lincoln will be tainted by the presence of such an odious and sickening human being as Donald Trump, so the institution of the American presidency will need to be cleansed like a house that has suffered a flea infestation.
 The navy should never commission a rowboat, let alone a major warship, named the USS Trump.
 If Disney puts together an animatronic version of Trump in the Hall of Presidents in the Magic Kingdom, it should remove it and throw it away.
-8th grade history teachers should cross out his picture on the poster of the Presidents that they put up on their walls.
 The National Park Service shouldn't bother preserving a Donald Trump Birthplace.
 Indeed, I'd favor following the lead of the Austrian government and demolishing the place were it not for the fact that it's a hospital.
 Perhaps we could instead demolish the Trump Tower, which, architecturally speaking, is a gauche and ignoble piece of crap anyway.